 While no two days are alike, typically each day onboard splits into two key parts - an off-ship excursion lasting approx. 2-3 hours and ship-based activities while the vessel is under sail.

 - By zodiac, on foot or from the bows of the ship, spotting Arctic wildlife is a core focus at all times of day

-- Going ashore to explore places of historic interest - including former trading outposts, deserted Royal Canadian Mounted Police stations, or Franklin expedition sites
+- Go ashore to explore places of historic interest - including former trading outposts, deserted Royal Canadian Mounted Police stations, or Franklin expedition sites

-- Exploring the tundra on foot with field classes in local geology and flora led by Arctic experts
+- Explore the tundra on foot with field classes in local geology and flora led by Arctic experts

-- Community visits are a highlight - life is tough in the far north, but a warm welcome is always guaranteed.
+- Community visits are fascinating - life is tough in the far north, but a warm welcome is always guaranteed.
 This is your opportunity to talk directly to the people who live here, and they always have stories to tell

 - Between fascinating lectures, scanning for wildlife & socialising, there’s rarely a dull moment on ship